Base64 Decoder

 Common Use Cases

 • Decoding JWT payloads: JSON Web Tokens consist of three Base64URL-encoded parts separated by dots.
-Paste the middle section (the payload) here to read the claims — user ID, expiry, roles — without needing a dedicated JWT debugger.
+Paste the middle section (the payload) here to read the claims — user ID, expiry, roles — or use the JWT Decoder for automatic signature verification and timestamp display.

 • Reading Basic Auth headers: An Authorization: Basic header carries a Base64-encoded username:password string.
 Decode it here to verify credentials during API testing or when debugging proxy logs.